Disney (DIS) Last Update 11/18/24

 Online Licensing & Broadcast Advertising

-With the growth of online streaming companies such as Netflix that monetize older content primarily, licensing opportunities have expanded for media companies.
+With the growth of online streaming companies such as Netflix, which monetize older content primarily, licensing opportunities have expanded for media companies.
 However, given a decline in traditional television viewership, ratings are hit hard, resulting in lower advertising revenues for most media companies.
-So far, licensing revenue growth has not been able to offset the declines seen on the advertising front completely.
+So far, licensing revenue growth has not completely offset the declines seen on the advertising front.
 Having said that, broadcasting networks such as FOX, CBS, NBC, and ABC have been able to contain the advertising decline due to their exposure to sports programming, which garners very high viewership and better ad pricing.